Skip to main content

 Sixth College, Cognitive Science

-On my bucket list: Travel to Brazil
+On my bucket list: To Start Traveling!

 Hometown: San Diego, CA